Have you ever tried to play a serious game of basketball with one of these cheap $10 rubber balls?

 This ball really excels when it comes to grip.
 The Baden Elite has the perfect amount of tack from the beginning and stays this way for a long time.
 It offers great ball control for slick ankle breakers and fast crossovers – the perfect ball to practice your dribble skills!

-The Wilson Evolution is an extremely popular basketball, one of the most purchased balls for high school play and is approved for game use by the NCAA and the NFHS.
+The Wilson Evolution is an extremely popular basketball, one of the most-purchased balls for high-school play and is approved for game use by the NCAA and the NFHS.

 The ball comes with thousands of micro-touch points and a deep channel design which really improves the grip, especially if the ball is broken in properly.
 It also has moisture wicking channels that take the sweat on your hands and absorb it as you play – this way you don’t lose your sharpshooting skills even when your hands are dripping wet.

 The Spalding NBA Official Game Basketball is by far the most expensive basketball on this list.
 It is made from genuine Horween leather.
 If you have never played with a real leather ball then it might take you a little bit to adjust, especially during the break-in period.
 But, with time, the surface will start to feel better and better, and your game will only improve from that point.
-Like fine wine, this ball gets better with age!
+Like a fine wine, this ball gets better with age!

 One great advantage of genuine leather balls is they are much less problematic when playing with sweaty hands (compared to composite balls).
 They absorb sweat easily and maintain the perfect grip even in intense games in hot gyms.